 While setting up the brewery, the couple kept their day jobs in Melbourne, travelling north to brew, package and serve customers every weekend, something they'll keep doing until the time comes when the move to King Valley becomes permanent.
 And, while their time at the brewery might be limited, they've wasted little of it gaining a following.
 The pub in nearby Moyhu has a loyal fan base for Nathan’s American IPA (a beer he didn't plan to brew more than once), the Mountain View in Whitfield pours his Kolsch and Smooth Altiber while up in Porepunkah the locals are digging his German inspired Altbier too – with good reason.

-When you visit the brewery, chances are you'll find a number of classic German beers, farmhouse style or Belgian inspired beers on the taps; like many brewers, he's a huge fan of saisons.
+When you visit the brewery, chances are you'll find a number of classic German beers, farmhouse style or Belgian inspired beers on the dozen taps; like many brewers, he's a huge fan of saisons.
 You may well find beers making full use of the abundant natural resources on offer as well; when The Crafty Pint first visited we were invited to help pick figs from trees at the end of the driveway that were destined for a robust porter.

 While brewing is giving the farm yet another story to tell, Nathan and Brianna are keeping the previous chapters alive.
 On the wall of the kiln facing the bar, you'll find the logos of the region’s old tobacco growers printed on hessian.
 And, at the far end of the bar, are two pizza ovens built by Brianna's dad Walter and alongside the brewery's famed pizzas is a chef's menu that like many of the beers, changes to suit the seasons.
-Nathan reckons Walter's pizzas are second only to those at 400 Gradi in Brunswick, a sentiment echoed by many King Valley locals.
+Nathan reckons Walter's pizzas are second only to those at 400 Gradi, a sentiment echoed by many King Valley locals.
 As that restaurant won best pizza in the world in 2014, it's setting the bar high for his son-in-law's beers.